simoncrowe/python-query-filter/README.md

 ## Basic keyword filter

-If you're lucky enough to be working with collections of flat dictionaries and only need exactly, matches, you can simply use keyword arguments.
+If you're lucky enough to be working with collections of flat dictionaries and only need exact matches, you can simply use keyword arguments.

 ```python
 >>> from query_filter import query_filter